margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 This is good for you.
 This is not bad.

 ## Professionalization ##
 The world will try to define you.
 People will try to box you in.
-People who fit into a profession will try to limit you and tell you that you cannot be them, they have worked too hard.
+People who fit into a profession will try to limit you and tell you that you cannot be them and that they have worked too hard.
 This is not true.
 A liberal education expands, and broadens, and helps people explore, and move out of their comfort zone.
 Anyone can learn something new.
 Anyone can try something out.
 People can work across disciplines, departments, try new things.
 The democratization of Life, Liberty, Happiness, and Education.

 ## Smile ##
 There's a reason to smile today.
 Appreciate the smiles you see from people.
 There's a reason to hope today.
 There's hope for everyone and what everyone is overcoming.

 ## The Seed Within ##
 The seed within lays buried deep.
 It's deep within and grows it roots to spread out throughout the earth.

+## In A Sea of Voices ##
+I am a voice in a sea of voices, a sea of sound.
+Why do I play music and keep the ringing of harmony in my heart?
+Why do I sing and keep on singing?
+Why do I mix in with the sea of voices if I am part of the crowd?
+I am one and the same with you all.

+Like a leafe in a sea of leaves, I am a voice in a sea of voices.
+Like a wave in a sea of waves, I am a voice in a sea of voices.
+Like a ray of light in a sea of rays, I am a voice in a sea of voices.
+Like a blade of grass in blades of grass, I am a note in a sea of notes.

+We are all one in the same.
+We all have hearts that love music and harmony because it's innate.
+I sing with my heart, not my voice, however, because I am part of the sea.
+I let the others sing, and I play second fiddle, and I let them crowd me out.
+I let my voice be quiet, subdued, so they can be someone, something.

+## I Am Looking For You ##
+I am looking for you.
+You are looking for me.
+I vaguely know you in another world.
+You already know how to reach me.
+I can feel your spirit running through the earth somewhere already.
+You can feel me and my heart beating and repenting.
+I know you're out there somewhere.
+I am here too becoming who I am destined to be.
+It's a match made in heaven.
+It's mutual and reciprocal.
+It's already there.
+It's something within.
+It has extended since the beginning of time.

 ## Bridges ##
 I just drove across another bridge today in Virginia, outside of Isle Wight County.